K0iram/mobile-flashcards/README.md

 ## Mobile Flashcards App - Study Time Mobile

 This is the final assesment for Udacity React Nanodegree.
 The challenge was to build a mobile application that allows the user to create flashcard decks and use them to quiz themselves.
-This app will be be able to run on IOS and Android operating systems.
+This app is developed and tested for IOS Devices.

 ## Getting Started